Here we run down some of the most expensive tea sets that money can buy

-Costing up to half a million pounds, these tea sets are certainly not the kind you’d want to put in the dishwasher – or even use.
+Costing up to half a million pounds, the most expensive tea sets are certainly not the kind you’d want to put in the dishwasher – or even use.
 From rare European porcelain to those crafted by the iconic Tiffany & Co, we look at the most expensive tea sets sold around the world.

 Crafted from beautifully decorated sterling silver to exceptionally rare porcelain, many of the tea sets we've featured sparked a bidding frenzy when they went under the hammer, often quadrupling their original estimate.